 For those of you familiar with Korean art, you may recognize the valley from a painting done by Gyeomjae Jeong Seon, a Joseon master painter who lived 1676-1759.
 In addition to its artistic significance, Suseong-dong Valley is also the original source of Cheonggyecheon, the popular stream that runs through the middle of Seoul.

 This picturesque valley that lies at the foot of Inwangsan does not look like it is in the middle of one of the biggest cities in the world.
-It's beauty if compact and plentiful.
-This particular "hike" is so short it can hardly even be called a hike.
-It is more so a nice, short stroll.
+Its beauty is compact and plentiful.
+Although the valley is scenic enough to be a destination in its own right, it also makes for a great starting point when hiking Inwangsan.

 The path that loops through the valley is mostly paved concrete.
 The footing is very solid.

 (1=easy, 5=difficult): 1

 -The route is fairly flat, extremely short, and paved the entire way.

 - Go out exit 3.

 - Walk (or run (or crawl)) until yo uget to the bus #9 bus stop.

 - Take bus #9 to the end of the route.